yuchen-sh/News/index.md

 ## <span id="j2"><font color='darkblue' face="Georgia">WHAT'S NEWS</font></span>

+### Mar., 2021
+* We submitted one recent paper on wireless backhaul to [Computer Networks](https://www.journals.elsevier.com/computer-networks).

+### Jan., 2021
+* Our research paper on the use of reflectors in mmWave networks has been accepted by the IEEE International Conference on Communications in 2021.

 ### Dec., 2020
 * Presented the research work "Location, Location, Location: Maximizing mmWave LAN performance through intelligent wireless networking strategies" in ECE PhD proposal presentation, at Georgia Tech, USA.